juanjo3ns/juanjo3ns.github.io/pages/about.md

 title: About
 ---

 Hi there!
-I’m Juanjo.
-I’m currently finishing my master thesis at UPC, Barcelona.
+I'm Juanjo.
+I'm currently finishing a master in advanced telecommunications technologies at UPC, Barcelona.